-I am a mother of two young boys and a wife to a very loving, and patient husband.
-I have a Degree in Child Development and am a Registered Early Childhood Educator.
-I have experience in many areas of child development, education and community support including parent support, special needs, Forest and Nature Schools, Reggio Amelia Schools and Early literacy support.
+I am a mother of three and I share my life with my very loving, and patient husband and partner.
+I have a Degree in Child Development and a Diploma in Early Childhood Education.
+I have experience in many areas of child development, education and community support including parent support, inclusive learning environments, Forest and Nature Schools, Reggio Amelia Schools and Early literacy support.
 I’m certified in Mental Health First Aid, RIRO and Hanon.
-I have done extensive research on breastfeeding and infant and child sleep.
-Personally, I am drawn to the theories of Attachment Parenting and find myself inspired by the Attachment Parenting community.
+I have done extensive research on breastfeeding, attachment and infant/child sleep.

 In 2016 Zero to Three released their findings from a survey they conducted with parents (National Parent Survey).
 The survey focused on approaches to parenting, influences, support and self-reflection.
 They found there is a “trust gap” that is acting as a barrier to providing families with the support they want and need.
 They found